rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Do we need to go in a cave for 20 years to learn that ?

-If you really want to be a Yogi, probably yes.
+If your goal in life is to a Yogi, probably yes.
 Though, this is not our case.
 Can we take advantage of some of their techniques by applying them to our own benefit ?

 Absolutely.